wolenetz/media-source/mse-in-workers-using-handle-explainer.md

 incubation.

-##### Why must we create the `MediaSourceHandle` on a worker context if we wish to use the underlying `MediaSource` on that worker context?
-Why not instead allow (or require) the `MediaSourceHandle` to be constructed on the main `Window` context, and extracting something transferable from it to transfer to other contexts if needed there?
+##### Why must we create the `MediaSource` objectURL on a `DedicatedWorker` context if we wish to use the underlying `MediaSource` on that worker context?
+Why not instead use a transferable object, like a `MediaSourceHandle`, constructed on the main `Window` context, and extracting something transferable from it to transfer to other contexts if needed there?

 ###### Initial Thoughts:

-While this might allow some parallelization of attachment on the main document `Window` context while the `SharedWorker` or `DedicatedWorker` context is still starting, we're not convinced yet that the additional complexity is worth it.
+While this might allow some parallelization of attachment on the main document `Window` context while the `DedicatedWorker` context is still starting, we're not convinced yet that the additional complexity is worth it.
 For example, using subworkers or other multi-worker arrangements communicating directly via the Channel Messaging API to reduce the granularity of priority worker